FatahChan/FatahChan/README.md

 - 👋 Hi, I’m @FatahChan
-- 👀 I’m interested in competitive programing, Game devlopment, and web devlopment
+- 👀 I’m interested in competitive programming, Game development, and web development
-- 🌱 I’m currently learning more about Forntend devlopment
+- 🌱 I’m currently learning more about Frontend development
-- 💞️ I’m looking to collaborate on Fullstack project
+- 💞️ I’m looking to collaborate on the Fullstack project
-- 💰 I work as a Tools Onwer (SaaS Manager)
+- 💰 I am a Frontend developer @tempo.fit
 - 📫 How to reach me @FatahChan

 <!---